Your grief about your own childhood may be triggered after becoming a parent.

 Becoming a parent and feeling a resurgence of your grief and anger is you at a different stage in your healing journey.
 Being invited to dive a layer deeper into your grief again.
 So that you can feel all your feelings, metabolize them in your mind and body.
 And heal even more from your painful past.

-It’s a therapy cliché: we cannot heal what we cannot feel.
+Why is it true that we cannot heal what we cannot feel?

 And so when renewed grief is evoked – as it so strongly is when we become parents ourselves – this is your portal, your doorway into feeling more and thus healing more.